Nikola, CNH building electric truck prototypes for 2021 end launch

 Nikola said it never stated the truck was driving “under its own propulsion” and investors at that time were aware of its technical capabilities.

-Last week, automaker General Motors Co took an 11% stake in Nikola and said the two companies will join forces to build electric pickup trucks and fuel cell commercial trucks to take on Tesla Inc .
+Last week, automaker General Motors Co GM.N took an 11% stake in Nikola and said the two companies will join forces to build electric pickup trucks and fuel cell commercial trucks to take on Tesla Inc TSLA.O.

 GM’s deal with Nikola gives it scale and validates its technology, GM Chief Executive Officer Mary Barra told investors at an RBC conference on Monday, deferring any questions on the latter to the EV maker.